 There are certain factors considered by the court where they may allow a change to a scheduled child support or child custody hearing.
 A court will expect a parent to present documentation of inability to appear at an original court hearing.

 If the parent has relocated to a different state and has difficulty physically making it to the court, that may warrant a change of date.
-In this case, the parent would be required to bring proof of new address.
+In this case, the parent would be required to bring proof of the new address.

 Also, if the court date affects a parent's employment situation during the hearing, the court may consider a letter from the parent's current employer.